 Most important is understanding that even an interim CFO needs to form a successful partnership with the CEO.
 You must be able to help the CEO realize his or her vision.
 So, can you build that partnership?
 Can you visualize the path to achieving that vision?
 Can you build trust?
 If not, don’t force it.
 Find a CEO who will love you and your skills.

 Need to hire an interim CFO?
+Or do you want to work as one?
 Contact Robert Half Management Resources — we can help.